Lauramasonjar/UFOs/README.md

 # UFOs

 ## Overview of Project
-We need to build a **dynamic webpage** that displays UFOs sightings information for upcoming annual gathering of UFO enthusiasts in McMinnville, Oregon.
+We need to build a **dynamic webpage** that displays UFO sighting information for the upcoming annual gathering of UFO enthusiasts in McMinnville, Oregon.

 ## Purpose

- The purpose of this project is to display data by adding filters to the table which let users to refine their search on more than one level.
+ The purpose of this project is to display data by adding filters to the table which lets users refine their search on more than one level.

 ## Requirements
 The webpage contains the following: